Teradata/developer-resources/docs/FAQ.md

 Currently, AWS and Azure.

 ### What analytics functions can I use?
 [ClearScape Analytics™](https://docs.teradata.com/access/sources/dita/topic?dita:mapPath=phg1621910019905.ditamap&dita:ditavalPath=pny1626732985837.ditaval&dita:topicPath=gma1702668333653.dita) functions.
-See the [release notes](/docs/release-notes) for current limitations.
+See the [release notes](/docs/release-notes) for any functions not currently supported.

 ### How do I pay for AI Unlimited?
 You pay your cloud service provider for the hours that AI/ML engine resources are running.
 The charges depend on instance size and number of instances.